Volume fluctuations and higher order cumulants of the net baryon number: Acknowledgments

 \section{Acknowledgments}

-We thank P. Braun-Munzinger for stimulating discussions.
+We thank P. Braun-Munzinger and A. Bzdak for stimulating discussions.
 The research of V.S.\ was supported under Contract No. DE-AC02-98CH10886 with the U. S. Department of Energy.
-B.F.\ and K.R.\ are supported in part by the ExtreMe Matter Institute EMMI.
-K.R.\ acknowledges partial support by the Polish Ministry of National Education (MEN).
+The authors are supported in part by the ExtreMe Matter Institute EMMI.
+K.R.\ acknowledges partial support by the National Science Centre (NCN).